 For patients receiving oral iron, we often re-evaluate the patient two weeks after starting.
 We check the hemoglobin and reticulocyte count and review tolerability of the oral iron.
 For IV iron, we generally see patients four to eight weeks after the iron has been administered.
 We do not obtain repeat iron parameters for at least four weeks, because IV iron interferes with most assays of iron status .
 Patients with ongoing blood loss (eg, hereditary hemorrhagic telangiectasia) may require frequent visits to establish an effective iron dose and teach the patient how to monitor ongoing blood loss.

 Iron is generally given until levels of ferritin and transferrin saturation normalize.
 When ferritin and transferrin saturation are discordant, we place greater emphasis on the transferrin saturation.
 Ferritin is an acute phase reactant and may be chronically elevated in individuals with concomitant inflammatory processes even when iron stores are low.
-(See "Causes and diagnosis of iron deficiency anemia in the adult", section on 'Estimation of iron stores'.)
+(See "Causes and diagnosis of iron deficiency and iron deficiency anemia in adults", section on 'Diagnostic evaluation'.)

 Total body iron stores in adults are generally in the range of 5 mg/kg in women and 10 mg/kg in men.
 Thus, correction of anemia plus repletion of iron stores may require up to a gram or more of elemental iron.
-(See "Causes and diagnosis of iron deficiency anemia in the adult", section on 'Normal body iron content'.)
+(See "Causes and diagnosis of iron deficiency and iron deficiency anemia in adults", section on 'Normal body iron content'.)

 Approaches to lack of response — On occasion, a patient's hemoglobin level and iron stores may not normalize with iron supplementation.
 There are a number of potential causes for this situation (table 7):